-- 1. NEW FOR 2024 Animal Projects not enrolled/ identified in 4HOnline by MAY 15th ARE NOT ELIBIGLE to be exhibited at the County or State Fair. - 2.
-NEW FOR 2024 Animal Projects not enrolled in FairEntry by JUNE 15th will be eligible for exhibition only.
+- 1. Animal Projects not enrolled/ identified in 4HOnline by MAY 15th ARE NOT ELIBIGLE to be exhibited at the County or State Fair. - 2.
+Animal Projects not enrolled in FairEntry by JUNE 15th will be eligible for exhibition only.
 However, you are still eligible to participate in Showmanship and exhibit these projects at the Indiana State Fair (per State Fair rules).
 Eligibility to sell in the Auction will be handled by the 4- H Council on a case-by-case basis. - 3.
-NEW FOR 2024 All General Projects not enrolled in FairEntry by the published deadline will receive a placing no higher than a Blue Ribbon and will not be eligible for any other higher honor placing or State Fair promotion. - 4.
+All General Projects not enrolled in FairEntry by the published deadline will receive a placing no higher than a Blue Ribbon and will not be eligible for any other higher honor placing or State Fair promotion. - 4.
 The Kosciusko County enrollment period is from October 1 May 15.
 Enrollment can be completed at v2.4honline.com.
 The \$15.00 Program Fee for each 4-H member (with a maximum of \$45.00 per family) must be received before enrollment is considered complete. - 5.
 4-H members can only exhibit the project or projects in which they are properly enrolled.
 4-H members must login to their online enrollment account by May 15th to drop or add 4-H projects. - 6.
 Animal & General Projects must be identified in the FairEntry system by June 15.
 FairEntry system will be open May 20 June15 for families to enter show classes.
 There are new consequences in regards to not enrolling your Animal and/or General Project in FairEntry by the June 15th deadline.
-Please see highlighted items #1-3 on page 11.
+Please see highlighted items #1-3 on page 11. - 7.
+Ribbons will be awarded on the basis of results of exhibit judging.

-- 7. Ribbons will be awarded on the basis of results of exhibit judging. - 8.
-A "My Record of 4-H Achievement" form is to be turned in by the end of general project check-out in order for a 4-H member to receive achievement points.
-These may be turned in at the 4-H Office at the fairgrounds or the Extension Office. - a.
+- 8. Turning in a 'My Record of 4-H Achievement' form by the end of general project check-out is highly encouraged, as it helps members earn achievement points.
+These points contribute to senior year recognitions and the Royalty Contest.
+Forms can be submitted at the 4-H Office at the fairgrounds or the Extension Office. - a.
 Completion of activities in project books for general projects is highly recommended but not required.
-The exception to this is for projects that require activities in the manual for State Fair. - b.
-For animal projects, 2 activities in the project manuals must be completed and submitted with your Record of Achievement paperwork in order to complete the project if no animal is to be exhibited. - 9.
+The exception to this is for projects that require activities in the manual for State Fair. - 9.
 The Kosciusko County 4-H Council, Inc. and Purdue Cooperative Extension Service accepts no responsibility for damages to or loss of 4-H projects while projects are in their care, custody, or control. - 10.
 Transportation of non-animal 4-H projects to and from the Indiana State Fair may be provided by Purdue Extension 4-H staff or volunteers.
 Items must be turned into the Extension Office by the advertised deadline and packed for shipping.
 A 4-H member has the right to transport his/her project(s) to and from the Indiana State Fair or to elect not to exhibit at the State Fair. - 11.
 Before the 4-H Council implements a rule change, the committee(s) with responsibility for the project area(s) affected by the rule must be notified and consulted before any change is made.

-Fraud and Deception

-Fraud and/or deception will not be allowed relative to any 4-H exhibit.
+Fraud and Deception: Fraud and/or deception will not be allowed relative to any 4-H exhibit.
 Fraud and/or deception being defined to include, but not limited to the following: